-Changing Last Name after Marriage: the French Compromise
+Changing surname after marriage: the French compromise

-There is always that annoying relative who asks before the wedding: Are you thinking of changing your last name after marriage?
+There is always that annoying relative who asks before the wedding: Are you thinking of changing your last name (surname) after marriage?
 As a woman, the moment of doubt arises.
 Even if we are in the 21st century.

 No matter your convictions, and no matter how much you “think” you know what you want to do, there is always that tiny moment when you second guess yourself.
 Should you change your last name?
 It is your identity.